Academic Calendar 2025-2026

 Grading Policies and Accommodations

-Faculty of Law academic policies, including those with respect to anonymous grading, the grading system, mandatory grading, and course prizes, apply with any necessary modifications to the ILP.
+Faculty of Law academic policies, including those with respect to anonymous grading, the grading system, mandatory grading, course prizes, and academic integrity, apply with any necessary modifications to the ILP.

 The Faculty of Law’s Academic Standing and Policies Committee determines issues in the ILP such as accommodations, late course drops, examination deferrals, and special or supplemental examination privileges.